Azami Station

 Azami Station (阿左美駅, Azami-eki) is a passenger railway station in the city of Midori, Gunma, Japan, operated by the private railway operator Tōbu Railway.
 It is numbered "TI-54".

 Lines

 Azami Station is served by the Tōbu Kiryū Line, and is located 12.9 kilometers from the terminus of the line at Ōta.

 Station layout

 The station consists of a single side platform serving traffic in both directions.

-Adjacent stations

 History

 Azami Station was opened on May 5, 1937.
 During work to extend the platform from 1954-1955, extensive Jōmon period archaeological remains were discovered, which were proclaimed a Gunma Prefectural Historic Site in 1960.

 From March 17, 2012, station numbering was introduced on all Tōbu lines, with Azami Station becoming "TI-54".

 Passenger statistics

 In fiscal 2019, the station was used by an average of 573 passengers daily (boarding passengers only).